The Six Sheltie Colors

 4. The Blue Merle Sheltie

 Look at this handsome devil.
-Is this Sheltie blue?
-Is he gray?
+Is this Sheltie steely blue?
+Is he slate?
 Is he silver?
 Only he knows.
 The rest of us call him a Blue Merle, for his abundance of blue-gray fur, spiced up with a mottled pattern.
-This is known as dappling in other dog breeds, or merling in Shelties.
+The effect is known as merling (or dappling in other breeds) and ensures no two Blue Merles look exactly alike.

 Blue Merle Sheltie